Clever/components/README.md

 * Run `./bin/new_component <your component>` to autogenerate source and test stubs
 * Document your component in the readme with PropTypes and a usage example
 * Add a working example of your component in /docs
-* To run locally, `npm run-script dev-server` and open http://localhost:8080/
+* To run locally, run `make dev-server` and open http://localhost:8080/
 * Open a PR and assign it to someone in [@frontend](https://github.com/orgs/Clever/teams/front-end)

 #### When to add a component